 Education

 Letters, numbers, and percentages measure academic achievement.
 This in itself allows distinctions to be drawn between people.
-It is assumed to represent capabilities.
+It is believed to represent capabilities.
 What matters is what and how the measurement was made.
 Much of UK secondary education rewards memory and recall of a subject.
 It does not reward thinking beyond the subject's scope.
 This is practical as choices must be made on what material to teach.
 However, the grade is inextricably viewed as the sole determining factor of what you can contribute.
 Such exaltation of memory and recall damages the self-belief of those who observe peers excelling when they do not (i.e., learned helplessness).
 Many learning styles exist.
 However, over-populated classrooms vs. one-to-one private tutoring show an increased likelihood of tailoring in the latter.
 Despite increased access to online learning, it is often only worth something to the learner.
 Little traction is made with recruiters unless a CV shows a degree, master's or technical qualification.
 At this point, several assumptions are made of the individual's aptitude, regardless of module rigour.
 Increased competition of degree holders forces more nuanced, arcane, and flimsy judgements to be made.
 The level of intelligence is perceived as equivalent to the level of education.
 People professionals know this is not necessarily true.
 However, in the absence of more precise or practical means of measuring competency, academic achievement, as defined, will continue to be used.

 Recruitment Process